qwiklabs-04/horizon-sdv/docs/workloads/android/guides/developer_guide.md

 > [!IMPORTANT]
 > - Please use the latest available Android revisions when following this guide.
 Jenkins Android revisions may change over time, while this guide remains showing older versions.
+>   - Android versions are updated regularly.
+Users should verify which releases are currently supported.
+Exercises in this guide may reference older versions; please update them to the latest supported release as appropriate.
 > - When working with Cuttlefish, please be aware that the latest supported versions change frequently.
 The examples provided in this guide may become outdated, as <a href=https://github.com/google/android-cuttlefish/tags>tags</a> are updated regularly.
 > - Some examples reference `gsutil` which is now deprecated, please replace with `gcloud storage` commands instead.